nikita-kit/nikita-js/react/README.md

 However, we changed small things:
  * indent with 4 spaces
  * max line length of 150 characters
+ * Use `.js` extension for React components
+ * PropTypes are optional
- * removed/relaxed some minor rules
+ * relaxed some minor eslint rules

 ## Table of Contents